nekr0z/waechter/README.md

 - Waechter uses `inotify` to detect changes; the [usual issues](https://unix.stackexchange.com/questions/13751/kernel-inotify-watch-limit-reached) apply, so you may want to tweak your system accordingly;
 - there's a 100 ms timer that is started whenever a change is detected; if a change occurs _on the same file_ before this timer expires, it is reset for another 100 ms; only after the file expires are the commands executed; this behaviour guards against the situations when a file is written to continuously in small chunks (such as when a Go binary is compiled), and it makes sense to wait for the whole write to finish before triggering the commands execution;
 - if a set of commands is already running when a new change is detected, a new run is queued and will be performed as soon as the current run is finished; at most one "next" run will be queued, and the commands will not be executed concurrently; however, each path is watched separately, so whenever paths overlap (or several Waechter instances are run simultaneously), a single change can trigger concurrent commands execution;
+- regular expressions in `include_regexp` and `exclude_regexp` are matched against the path (relative or absolute, depending on how the `path` is defined), not just the name of the file;
 - upon exiting (when `SIGTERM` is received) Waechter sends a `SIGKILL` to all the running commands;
 - Waechter should work on any system it compiles on, but has only been tested in Linux.